mlasevich/PyRSMQ/README.md

         * `vt` - default visibility timeout in seconds.
 Default: `30`
         * `delay` - default delay (visibility timeout on insert).
 Default: `0`
         * `maxsize` - maximum message size (1024-65535, Default: 65535)
+        * `quiet` - if set to `True` and exceptions are disabled, do not produce error log entries
     * **Returns**:
         * `True` if queue was created

 * `deleteQueue()` - Delete Existing queue
    * Parameters:
         * `qname` - (Required) name of the queue
+        * `quiet` - if set to `True` and exceptions are disabled, do not produce error log entries
     * **Returns**:
         * `True` if queue was deleted